-When we use “Agree With”, there needs to be a pronoun or object (usually a person… unless you happen to be in Wonderland) directly after it in the sentence.
+When we use “Agree With” — there needs to be a Noun or Pronoun (acting as a Direct Object) directly after it in the sentence.
 This is usually a person, but can also be an: Idea, Opinion, Philosophy, etc..

-To use “Agree” without the direct object, is usually as a statement in response to another, or in answer to a question — and the word “Agree” will be the last word in the sentence… (but it can also be followed by an adverb, an adverb-phrase, or a phrasal-adverb.)
+To use the word “Agree” without the Direct Object, is usually as a statement in response to another, or in answer to a question — and the word “Agree” will almost always be the last word in the sentence… (but it can also be followed by an adverb, an adverb-phrase, or a phrasal-adverb.)

 Have An Excellent Day!